 The 50s retro setting opens the possibility of exploiting further stereotypes, such as the horny church priest, the mad nurse, or the conservative racist mother.
 With a disturbing kitsch score that reminds you of the most nostalgic Richard Clayderman’s cheap restaurant tunes and with continuous zoom-ins and Dutch angles, Peter Jackson creates an unstable and volatile atmosphere where all the characters seem to be taken from Soundgarden's "Black Hole Sun" music video.

-Of course, Dead Alive is primarily a splatter festival.
+Of course, Braindead is primarily a splatter festival.
 It has been said that this is the film that has used the most amount of fake blood of all time (the last sequence used 300 liters alone, at a rate of five gallons per second in the lawnmower scene), and it shows.
 Dead Alive is Evil Dead magnified by 20.
 The second half of the movie is a grotesque and awesome progression that doesn't stop for even a moment, with a more bizarre, funny, and exaggerated sequence following the previous one.